etcd-io/website/content/docs/v3.4/faq.md

 When replacing an etcd node, it's important  to remove the member first and then add its replacement.

 etcd employs distributed consensus based on a quorum model; (n/2)+1 members, a majority, must agree on a proposal before it can be committed to the cluster.
 These proposals include key-value updates and membership changes.
 This model totally avoids any possibility of split brain inconsistency.
-The consequence of permanent quorum loss is catastrophic.
+The downside is permanent quorum loss is catastrophic.

 How this applies to membership: If a 3-member cluster has 1 downed member, it can still make forward progress because the quorum is 2 and 2 members are still live.
 However, adding a new member to a 3-member cluster will increase the quorum to 3 because 3 votes are required for a majority of 4 members.
 Since the quorum increased, this extra member buys nothing in terms of fault tolerance; the cluster is still one node failure away from being unrecoverable.